 Categories: Technology, Social networks, Quarterly, Gules, One, Chevron, Argent, Between, Three, Fleur de lis, Or, Five, Mullet, In saltire, Four, Escutcheon, In cross, Azure, Charged, Nine, Bezant and plate, Two, Flank, Fesswise, Center, Overall, Carbuncle, Cord, In orle, Knotted, Purpure, Overall (all), Sable, Mount, Issuant from base, Vert, On, Tower, Port and windows, Masoned, Wolf, Supporting, Enté en point, Fess, Wavy, Crown of the Sovereign and Most Noble Order of the Pomegranate, Crown and Motto.

-Abbasi, Tariq, Port and windows, Proper, Pointed, Eradicated, Azure, Boa, Bordure, Cadency, Chain, Charged, Castle, Heart, Crown, Crowned, Quarterly, Four, Triple-towered, Outlined in sable, Two, In the fess point, In chief, Enté en point, Coat of arms, Inescutcheon, Emerald, Mullet, Fleur de lis, Fructed, Personal, Pomegranate, Gules, Leaved, Illuminated, Interpreted, Label of three points, Lion, Masoned, Or, Argent, Crosswise, Orlewise, Saltirewise, Purpure, Rampant, Vert, Slipped, Three and One.
+Abbasi, Tariq, Port and windows, Proper, Azure, Boa, Bordure, Chain, Charged, Castle, Crown, Closed royal crown, Crowned, Quarterly, Four, Triple-towered, Outlined in sable, Two, In the fess point, In chief, Enté en point, Coat of arms, Inescutcheon, Emerald, Mullet, Fleur de lis, Personal, Pomegranate, Gules, Leaved, Illuminated, Interpreted, Motto, Lion, Masoned, Semi-circular, Ordered, Or, Argent, Crosswise, Orlewise, Saltirewise, Purpure, Rampant, Kingdom of Spain, Vert, Slipped, Three, One and Pallet.

 Dr. Antonio Salmerón y Cabañas,